 As interesting as these ideas are, combat fails to strike a balance that could be considered “fun”.
 Later encounters become an unbalanced mess, made worse by character and enemy elemental alignments that can spell the difference between one character barely making a dent in an enemy health bar while another instantly annihilates the foe in a single combo.
 Certain mechanics are never explained to the player; for example, it is possible to go the entire game without realizing that one can swap out characters in the active battle party during combat, which requires that characters are paired up as partners in a menu beforehand.
 With better balancing and a streamlining of certain elements, the combat system could easily have been on par with the enjoyment gained from the novel-length narrative.
 As it stands, it is an unwelcome chore that gets in the way of triggering story events on the map, grinding away at the potential fun to be had.

 While it is far from perfect, Death end re;Quest has some refreshingly honest qualities about itself.
 On a story level, it promises a twisted trip of mystery and conspiracy, and delivers on this and more in spades.
-The narrative is presented well in terms of both audio and visuals, with a high-quality localization to top it off.
+The narrative is presented well in terms of both audio and visuals, topped off by a high-quality localization.
 However, its gameplay stumbles with good ideas that weren’t given enough time and balance to gel into something special.
 It may even be a tad too lengthy, as quantity slightly edges out quality towards the very end.
 At times spooky, at times brutal or corny, on the whole this rabbit hole is one that casual and hardcore fans alike should feel comfortable diving into.

 Great localization for a story packed with surprises